What is a share?

 How do I buy shares online?

-Buying shares online is very simple, just follow these simple steps:
+Buying shares online is very simple, just follow these steps:

 - Decide on the investment platform you are going to use (more about this in the next section)